piusdahinden/disprofas/README.md

 batch with a minor modification and a second test / post-change batch with a major modification, *n* = 12 tablets each.
-One-sample *T*<sup>2</sup>-tests are performed with the Weibull parameters of the reference and the two test groups separatley.
+One-sample *T*<sup>2</sup>-tests are performed with the Weibull parameters of the reference and the two test groups separately.

 ``` r
 library(disprofas)